The Tradition of the Welsh Christmas Horse Skull: Mari Lwyd in Dinas Mawddwy

 About The Author

-Heather has always been passionate about teaching and learning languages.
+Heather is passionate about everything language-related.
 Born and raised in Toronto, Canada, she holds a TEFL certification from Aberystwyth University and a Bachelor's degree in Linguistics from the University of Western Ontario.
+Along with her native English, she speaks Italian, Welsh, and a smattering of Japanese and French.